Back to all posts

 Reporting

 Robust reporting supports data-based decision-making.
-But senior managers don’t have time to wade through raw data and you don’t have time to prepare analysis.
+But senior managers don’t have time to wade through raw data, and you don’t have time to prepare an analysis.
 Ideally, your resource management software should provide data visualization, so you can get fast access to actionable insights.

 Features to look for